|Course Length:||3 Years Full-Time, 5 Years Part-Time|

 What will I study?

-In Year 1 you will study a number of compulsory modules to ensure you learn the fundamentals of law.
-You will be introduced to the criminal justice process and key theoretical perspectives relevant to the study of crime and social justice, the English legal system, legal reasoning and legal analysis, and the principles that regulate legally binding agreements.
-You will also study the law of civil liabilities and have the option of completing a legal skills module.
+In Year 1 you will study a range of compulsory modules to ensure you learn the fundamentals of law.
+This includes legal reasoning and legal analysis, and the principles that regulate legally binding agreements.
+You will be introduced to the law of civil liabilities and have the option of taking a legal skills module.
+Focus is also placed on criminal justice processes, in addition to key theoretical perspectives relevant to the study of crime and social justice.

-Modules in Year 2 are compulsory and will cover a variety of areas that will allow you to examine the law that regulates the relationship between citizens and government, and provide you with an understanding of the key principles of land law and criminal law.
-You will also explore the concept and forms of violence, and contemporary debates and current issues in criminal justice.
+Modules in Year 2 are compulsory and will cover a variety of areas that will allow you to examine the law that regulates the relationship between citizens and government.
+This equips you with an understanding of the key principles of land law and considers what has to be proved against defendants in criminal trials in England and Wales before individuals can be subject to punishment.
+You will also explore the concept of violence in its various forms and study contemporary debates and current issues in criminal justice.

 How will I study?